 - Good quality risk data collected in the Risk Register but usually enhanced using good interview techniques.
-Note that SMEs are often more willing to talk freely about extreme good and bad possible risk results in confidential interviews. - A professional schedule risk simulation package2 that can perform a Monte Carlo risk analysis simulation on a risk-loaded schedule.
+Note that SMEs are often more willing to talk freely about extreme good and bad possible risk results in confidential interviews. - A professional schedule risk simulation package that can perform a Monte Carlo risk analysis simulation on a risk-loaded schedule. - An organizational culture that is committed to conducting an unbiased and realistic risk analysis and to use its output, such as total risk to objectives or prioritized risk events to be mitigated in order to improve the prospects of the project.

-1 David T. Hulett, principal author, Recommended Practice 57R-09, Integrated Cost and Schedule Risk Analysis Using Monte Carlo Simulation of a CPM Model, AACEI, 2011.
+&lt;sup>1 David T. Hulett, principal author, Recommended Practice 57R-09, Integrated Cost and Schedule Risk Analysis Using Monte Carlo Simulation of a CPM Model, AACEI, 2011.

-2 There are several different software packages that can do this analysis.
+&lt;sup>2 There are several different software packages that can do this analysis.
 The package used for these charts and tables is Polaris® from Booz Allen Hamilton.